williamouyang/okta.github.io/customers/rotary/index.md

 bg_image:       rotary-header.jpg
 xxxdiagram_image:  rotary-diagram.png

 title: Rotary Simplifies Online Access for Members with Okta

 title_tagline:  >
   Okta enriches the online Rotary experience by integrating legacy and third-party platforms with a new central Rotary authentication system, enabling members of the Rotary community worldwide to work more effectively and productively for the good of their neighbors

 index_blurb: >
-  TBD
+  By centralizing authentication and user management with Okta, Rotary International can now crowd-source applications from its community and make these available to over 1.2M members with just one set of credentials.

 sidebar_testimonial: >
   Okta had the best approach for what we needed.
 They had a more complete vision to managing identity, and the integration and single sign-on approach was very consistent with what we needed to have happen in the coming years for our user base.